Upminster Windmill: Sails and windshaft

-Originally Upminster windmall had canvas sails, but the sails on the mill when it ceased working commercially were four double Patent sails.
+Originally Upminster windmill had canvas sails, but the sails on the mill when it ceased working commercially were four double patent sails.
 They were carried on two stocks 46 ft long, 12 in square at the centre, tapering to 9 in by 6 in at the ends.
 The sails were 70 ft in span, and tapered from 7 ft wide at the heel to 6 ft 6 in at the tip.
 Each sail had twelve bays with three shutters per bay, giving a total of 288 shutters, each carved with a number in Roman numerals to indicate its location.
-The weather on the sails was 23˚ at the heel and almost 0˚ at the tip.
+The weather on the sails was 23° at the heel and almost 0° at the tip.